Spleenftw/openvpn_exporter/README.md

 [releases page](https://github.com/kumina/openvpn_exporter/releases).

 ## LAST UPDATE
 Added a new metric called "service_openvpn" which is quite simple : if the openvpn service is up/active, equals 1.
-If not, equals 0.
+If not, equals 0 which can be usefull if you want to monitore more than one openvpn server.

 Added a script that restart automatically if he sees a change on the openvpn service with the help of "systemctl is-active --quiet" that returns an exit code if it's active.